How to Create an ANOVA Table in Excel – 3 Methods

 The two-factor without replication applies when you need to perform the hypothesis test difference within each sample and within different samples.

-You can make an Anova table using the Data Analysis tool in Excel.
-However, you may need to activate the tool to be able to access it.
-The following steps will be sufficient for that.
+You can create an Anova table using the Data Analysis tool in Excel.
+To activate the tool:

 • Go to File>>Options or press ALT+F+T.